radias-holdings/logger/README.md

 ## NewLogger

  This is the primary function in this package.
-The `NewLogger` function takes an `io.Writer` (optional), and the `ENV` environment varible (optional).
+The `NewLogger` function takes an `io.Writer` (optional), and the `LOG_LEVEL` environment varible (optional).
 It returns a new logger instance from the slog package.

 ```go
 func NewLogger(writer io.Writer, level ...string) (logger *slog.Logger)